Home / Blog

 Multi-agent AI systems in 2026: how they're built, what they cost, and when they're worth it

-Multi-agent systems went from a research demo to a production pattern in 2025.
-Gartner forecasts that 40% of enterprise AI deployments will use multi-agent architectures by 2028.
+Multi-agent systems went from research demos to production deployments in 2025.
+Gartner forecasts 40% of enterprise AI deployments will use multi-agent architectures by 2028.
 Here is what that actually means in practice, which framework to use for which job, and what it costs.

 3 April 2026 · 12 min read

-AI agent browser automation tools compared: Browser Use, Stagehand, Playwright, and Puppeteer
+AI agent browser automation in 2026: Browser Use, Stagehand, Playwright, and Puppeteer

 Browser automation is the highest-value capability an AI agent can have — and the one most likely to be architected wrong.
-Here is how the four main tools compare in 2026: with real benchmark numbers, actual cost-per-task figures, and honest assessments of where each breaks down.
+Here are the four main tools in 2026 with actual benchmark numbers, real cost-per-task figures, and honest assessments of where each breaks down.

 3 April 2026 · 10 min read